Fuzzy Lookup Transformation

 The Fuzzy Lookup transformation performs data cleaning tasks such as standardizing data, correcting data, and providing missing values.

-The Fuzzy Lookup transformation differs from the Lookup transformation in its use of fuzzy matching.
+This transformation differs from the Lookup transformation in its use of fuzzy matching.
 The Lookup transformation uses an equi-join to locate matching records in the reference table.
 It returns either an exact match or nothing from the reference table.
 In contrast, the Fuzzy Lookup transformation uses fuzzy matching to return one or more close matches from the reference table.

 A Fuzzy Lookup transformation frequently follows a Lookup transformation in a package data flow.
 First, the Lookup transformation tries to find an exact match.
 If it fails, the Fuzzy Lookup transformation provides close matches from the reference table.

 The transformation needs access to a reference data source that contains the values that are used to clean and extend the input data.
-The reference data source must be a table in a SQL Server 2000 or later database.
+The reference data source must be a table in a SQL Server 2005 database.
 The match between the value in an input column and the value in the reference table can be an exact match or a fuzzy match.
 However, the transformation requires at least one column match to be configured for fuzzy matching.
 If you want to use only exact matching, use the Lookup transformation instead.